-The Board is to ensure that the Company maintains solid in-house control practices and appropriate risk management systems tailored to the Company's business activities and its values and ethical guidelines.
+The Board is to ensure that the Company maintains solid in-house control practices and appropriate risk management systems tailored to the Company's business activities.
 The Board annually reviews the Company's most important risk areas and internal control systems and procedures, and the main elements of these assessments are mentioned in the Board' report.